System-T/PARTNER/README.md

 }
 ```

-We are going through an internal process to open source the tool.
-Once it's approved, the code will be available in this repo.
+#### Supplementary materials can be found [here](https://github.com/System-T/PARTNER/blob/master/supplementary.pdf)

-- Authors of this work
+#### We are going through an internal open source procedure, the datasets and code will be made publicly available as soon as it is approved.